PhongHuynh0394/Spotify-Analysis-with-PySpark/README.md

 Then just take a cup of coffee and wait Docker do the rest.
 After building, now you can easily run the system by typing `make up` in your terminal.

+To switch off the system, type `make down`
 ## To Test Prefect ONLY

 `This note is for testing Prefect Only`